Corporate Governance

 Basic Compensation

-Directors and executive officers receive the Fixed Monetary Compensation monthly as basic compensation.
-The amount for individual executive officer is determined based on their positions, taking into consideration elements such as the business environment.
+Fixed monthly compensation is paid as basic compensation.
+The amount of compensation for each individual is determined based on position, taking into consideration factors such as the business environment.

-Shares of the Company’s common stock are granted at a certain time each year at an amount equivalent to a base amount determined in consideration of the Company’s business performance, responsibilities of each director and executive officer, and other factors.
+Directors, excluding Outside Directors and Directors who are Audit and Supervisory Committee Members, are granted shares of the Company’s common stock at a certain time each year in an amount corresponding to a base amount determined in consideration of the Company’s business performance, the scope of each Director’s responsibilities, and other relevant factors.

-Units (one unit = one share) are granted at a certain time each year at an amount equivalent to a base amount determined in consideration of the Company’s business performance, responsibilities of each director and executive officer, and other factors.
-After an evaluation period, shares of the Company’s common stock are granted at an amount equivalent to the number of units multiplied by a payout ratio determined in accordance with achievement levels for each performance indicator target.
+Directors, excluding Outside Directors and Directors who are Audit and Supervisory Committee Members, are granted units (one unit = one share) at a certain time each year in an amount corresponding to a base amount determined in consideration of the Company’s business performance, the scope of each Director’s responsibilities, and other relevant factors.
+After the evaluation period, shares of the Company’s common stock are delivered in a number calculated by multiplying the number of units by a payout ratio determined according to the level of achievement of performance targets.

 Compensation System for Directors (Representative Director, President and CEO)